ECronin1973/computer_infrastructure/README.md

 ## Helper Functions and Modular Design

-This project uses a set of modular helper functions defined directly within the notebook (`problems.ipynb`) and script (`faang.py`).
-While these functions are not stored in a separate helper file (like `utils.py`), they are structured and reused in a way that mirrors the benefits of a modular helper module.
+This project implements modular helper functions directly within the notebook (problems.ipynb) and script (faang.py).
+Although these functions are not placed in a separate helper file such as utils.py, their structure and reuse provide the advantages typically associated with a modular helper module.

-By adapting the logic into reusable functions within the main files, the project maintains clean separation of concerns, avoids code duplication, and supports both interactive and automated workflows — all without requiring external imports.
+Adapting logic into reusable functions within the main files ensures a clear separation of concerns, minimizes code duplication, and supports both interactive and automated workflows without the need for external imports.

 ### Functions Used in This Project